 Increased Nutrient Intake

-Just one tablespoon of honey contains a number of minerals and vitamins such as niacin, riboflavin, pantothenic acid, calcium, magnesium, manganese, potassium, phosphorus, and zinc which are all good for your health (16).
+Just one tablespoon of honey contains small amounts of a number of minerals and vitamins such as niacin, riboflavin, pantothenic acid, calcium, magnesium, manganese, potassium, phosphorus, and zinc which are all good for your health (16).

 According to a study published in 2011, honey – especially manuka honey – contains several antibacterial properties that can kill bacteria such as E. coli which causes food poisoning, Staphylococcus aureus which causes skin infections, and H. pylori, a bacteria that causes stomach ulcers and chronic gastritis (22).